 Antelope Hot Springs | Hart Mountain - Walled Pool

-• A collection of the hot springs is located in the middle of the refuge
+• Antelope Hot Springs is a collection of the hot springs in the middle of the refuge

 The 278-acre Hart Mountain National Antelope Refuge was found in 1936 by President Franklin D. Roosevelt for the conservation of the endangered pronghorn antelope, the fastest land mammals in North America.
-Pronghorn antelope can reach speeds of up to 60 miles per hour (96 km/h); this is slightly less than the fastest mammals in the world African cheetah with the ability to run at 61 miles per hour (98 km/h).
+Pronghorn antelope can reach speeds of up to 60 miles per hour (96 km/h); this is slightly less than the fastest mammal in the world, the African cheetah, with the ability to run at 61 miles per hour (98 km/h).

 Other 340 protected species of wildlife include 69 species of mammals (California bighorn sheep, mule deer, coyotes, and rabbits) and 246 species of birds.